ntd/adg.entidi.com/markdown/tutorial.md

 As you can see, there is no hardcoded values in the above code.
 This can or cannot be important, depending on what you want to accomplish.

-A big chunk of the `topModel()` code is devoted to provide the named pairs.
-These can be considered as anchors that will be used by the drawing for layout and quote positioning.
+A big chunk of the `topModel()` code is devoted to provide the so called "named pairs".
+These can be considered as anchors that will be used later for positioning entities and for dimension references.

 Another important model is the side view, in this case a rectangle.
-Again, a couple of named pairs are defined for future reference.
+Again, a couple of named pairs are defined for future use.

 ```lua
 local function sideModel()